Defining a New Public Engagement Process for Placeless Participation

 - Research begins when a concrete problem is identified; and

 - We investigate the underlying causes of the pain selected so the members can address causes and solutions within a series of standard geographic reference points.

-On the other hand, when specialists evaluate an issue or problem, they carry additional influence and responsibility for the structure and direction of subsequent actions.
+On the other hand, when specialists evaluate a point or problem, they carry additional influence and responsibility for the structure and direction of subsequent actions.
 For example, it is possible to alter people’s experiences without their advanced knowledge or insight regarding the nature of the change.
 More positively, the act of problem-solving itself establishes a self-empowerment process that encourages the provision and selection of self-enabling tools.
-In examining the availability and facility with these devices, the potential for a wrong is measured.
+In examining the availability and facility of these devices, the potential for a wrong is measured.

 The motivation derived from defining and investigating problems is powerful.
 Detailed environmental analysis or local history produces scientific and humanistic questions.
 These issues engage geographic reference points that function from the local to the global and back again.
 Participation processes can embrace all people’s validity of their personal views, experience, knowledge, and foresight.
 Investing in the value of citizenship in this manner creates a condition where anyone at any moment can have critical insight essential to success.

-Two essays that influenced this post are well known by Sherry R. Arnstein’s 1969 article in the AIP Journal, entitled A Ladder of Citizen Participation.
+Two essays that influenced this post are well-known Sherry R. Arnstein’s 1969 article in the AIP Journal, A Ladder of Citizen Participation.
 The second is by Roger A. Hart, in 1992, Innocenti Essays No. 4, “Children’s Participation – From tokenism to citizenship,” published by Unicef – United Nations Children’s Fund that added his interpretation.
-Finally, the addition of Kevin Lynch’s viewpoint of the urban structure in A Theory of Good City Form and Image of the City helped give the language of place to the participation process.
+Finally, adding Kevin Lynch’s viewpoint of the urban structure in A Theory of Good City Form and Image of the City helped give the language of place to the participation process.